 - Francophone students can attend Ecole de Pacifique for grades 1-7 and Ecole Chatelech Secondary.

 - A robust alternative school system, as well as a thriving home-schooling community.

 There is also a Capilano University campus in Sechelt, which offers a variety of programs.
 Students on the Coast are also able to commute to colleges/universities in Metro Vancouver to continue their studies.

 Parents seeking child care for young children can gain support and assistance in locating child care through the Sunshine Coast Childcare Resource and Referral.
 They maintain a list of child care providers in each community.

 The Sunshine Coast has a vibrant economy based on tourism, forestry, fishing and the pulp and paper industry.
 Over the past few years, immigration from across Canada and beyond has brought many individuals and families to settle on the Coast in search of a quieter lifestyle.
 The result is increasing demand for professionals in health care, building trades, and service industries such as financial planning, food services, and social services.

 - School District 46

 - Sunshine Coast Regional District

-The Coast also fosters numerous small businesses from Bed and Breakfasts, boutique clothing and kitchen shops, and breweries, to lavender and sturgeon farming, and legal, accounting and printing businesses.
+The Coast also has numerous small businesses from bed and breakfasts, boutique clothing and kitchen shops, and breweries, to lavender and sturgeon farming, and legal, accounting and printing businesses.
 The Gibsons and District Chamber of Commerce, Sechelt District Chamber of Commerce, and Sunshine Coast Economic Development websites are sources of information about local business.
-For women who might be interested in starting their own business, the Self-Employed Women’s Network can provide support and assistance.

-For those who prefer to continue working on the mainland, commuting is a viable option to many Coast residents because of the short 40 minute ferry ride, and excellent connections to public transit from the Horseshoe Bay ferry terminal.
+For those who prefer to continue working in the Greater Vancouver area, commuting is a viable option for many Coast residents because of the short 40-minute ferry ride, and excellent connections to public transit from the Horseshoe Bay ferry terminal.